-If you need to resize the ring, please entrust it to a jewelry repair specialty store.
-The following introduces the general steps to smaller the ring.
+If you need the ring resized, please take it to a jewelry repair specialist.
+The following describes the general steps for minimizing the ring.

 1. Measure size

-First, put the ring on a stick called “ring stick” and measure the ring’s size.
-This way, you can know the size and the master will decide the range to intercepted according to how small it should be.
+To begin, place the ring on a “ring stick” and measure its size.
+Through this process, you can determine the size, and the master will determine the range to intercept based on how little it should be.

 2. Cut, Intercept

-The master will use a tool as thin as a thread to cut the ring, Then, only intercept the necessary parts.
+The master will cut the ring with a tool as thin as a thread, then only intercept the necessary sections.

-Connect the cut surface.
-At this time, the bonding solder is placed on the cut surface and then the ring is heat with flame gun.
-After such welding, the cut surfaces will be joined together.
-The suitable type of solder depends on the color tone or melting point of gold.
+Attach the cut surface.
+At this point, bonding solder is applied to the sliced surface, and the ring is heated with a flame gun.
+The sliced surfaces will be brought together after such welding.
+The appropriate type of solder is determined by the color tone or melting point of gold.

 4. Final process

-Finally, clean the welding surface.
-Use a file to remove the remaining solder.
-Then, use a grinding rod, file, and grinder to smoothen the ring.
-Lastly, rub the surface with a polishing wheel until it is bright and then clean it up.
+Finally, thoroughly clean the welding surface.
+Remove any residual solder with a file.
+The ring should next be smoothed with a grinding rod, file, and grinder.
+Finally, polish the surface with a polishing wheel until it is bright, then clean it.

 Difference between K10 & K9